-The City of Hanford will continue to support the efforts of local agencies that serve special populations, i.e. elderly, frail elderly, persons with disabilities, persons with drug/alcohol additions, farm workers and persons with HIV/AIDS.
+The City of Hanford will continue to support the efforts of local agencies that serve special populations, i.e. elderly, frail elderly, persons with disabilities, persons with drug/alcohol addictions, farm workers and persons with HIV/AIDS.
 These agencies have an established support system in Kings County to serve these populations.
+The identified activities are open to all special populations.
+Hispanics, elderly, disabled persons and farm workers continue to utilize the existing programs, primarily housing rehabilitation.
+Spanish-speaking personnel are available to assist potential clients.